nanoacademic/devicegen/tutorials/devicegen_tutorial.md

 ## Saving the mesh

-Finally, we can save the generated from the instructions above to the disk using the `save_mesh` method
+Finally, we can save the mesh generated from the instructions above to the disk using the `save_mesh` method

 ```python
 # Save mesh